SharmithaYazhini/Cardio-Vascular-Disease-Prediction/README.md

 The algorithm used in this project is the *CatBoostClassifier*, a gradient-boosting algorithm optimized for categorical features.

+Various classifier algorithms, including Logistic Regression, Decision Tree, Random Forest, SVM, KNN, Naive Bayes, ADA Boost, and CatBoost were also implemented.
+Finally decided on CatBoostClassifier due to its high accuracy.
+(Refer mvp.py for detailed work)

 The model is trained to predict the presence or absence of cardiovascular disease based on input features.

 # Tools Used:

-Streamlit: Used for creating the interactive web app.
+Streamlit: Used for creating the interactive web app. (app.py)

 CatBoost: Implemented for building the predictive model.